The Evolution of Snow Removal in New York City

 The arrival of the “Great White Hurricane” in March of 1888 brought the problem into a glaring spotlight.
 There were other infrastructure issues to be resolved, as well.
 But once those were addressed, the problem of how to get the snow off of the city streets had to be addressed.
 The 50-foot snowdrifts of that colossal storm were not quickly forgotten!

 Horse-drawn plows had been introduced to tackle snow accumulation on the streets earlier in the century but were now fully embraced.
 These plows were more effective than manual labor but were still limited by the slow pace of horses and the narrow clearing path.
-Despite their limitations, the horse-drawn plows marked a significant step forward in the development of snow removal methods.
+Despite their limitations, the horse-drawn plows marked a significant step forward in the development of snow clearing methods.

 The Advent of Snow Melting Machines